Eating Diner

 The most important way to prevent yourself from overeating is to not deprive yourself of your favorite foods.
 While removing junk food from your home makes you less likely to eat it, denying yourself altogether sets you up for failure.

 By allowing yourself to indulge once a week, the less likely you will be to obsess over “forbidden” foods.
-Another way to enjoy your favorite foods, but not overeat is to buy higher quality alternatives.
+Another way to enjoy your favorite foods, but not overeat is to buy higher-quality alternatives.
 For example, you can still have chocolate, but by purchasing a more expensive brand, you may be more likely to make every bite count.

 Dark chocolate is even good for your heart!
 Some people assume that if they drastically reduce the amount of food that they eat, the weight will just drop off.
 In addition to making you hungry and grouchy, this unhealthy mindset can cause you to cut too many calories.
-When this happens, your body goes into a panic mode and will start to naturally pack on the pounds in order to survive.
+When this happens, your body goes into a panic mode and will start to naturally pack on the pounds to survive.

 2. Keep a food journal